-The following are steps that you need to follow for the APPLICATION of HACCP
+The following are steps that you need to follow the APPLICATION of HACCP

 Assemble HACCP Team (Step 1)

-FBO should assure that appropriate product specific knowledge and expertise are available for the development of an effective HACCP plan.
+FBO should assure that appropriate product-specific knowledge and expertise are available for the development of an effective HACCP plan.
 Optimally, this may be accomplished by assembling a multidisciplinary team.
-Other sources must be used if expertise is not available like regulatory authority, HACCP literature and guidance.
+Other sources must be used if expertise is not available like regulatory authority, HACCP literature, and guidance.
 Externally developed systems may also be used.
-Scope must be identified and must describe which part of the food chain has caused the hazard.
+The scope must be identified and must describe which part of the food chain has caused the hazard.

 Describe product (Step 2)